hespoz/suscription-microservices/README.md

 This will build and deploy all the services and also the frontend.
 Everything is ready when in your default browser the main page of the application is open.

 > http://localhost:3000

+### Manually

+Go to each of of the following folders `discovery-service`,`email-service`,`event-service`,`suscription-service` and inside of each folder execute the command `mvn spring-boot:run` this will start the service in the default ports.

+Then go to `suscription-portal` and execute `npm install` and then `npm start`, this will open in the browser the http://localhost:3000 url.

 ## Documentation